shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-a-placement.md

 ---
 title: Update a Placement
-description: This page learn how to edit, delete, duplicate, and move placements. ms.date: 10/28/2023
+description: In this page learn how to edit, delete, duplicate, and move placements. ms.date: 10/28/2023
 ---